 The foundation for schools, learning establishments and education authorities is a whole school ethos of prevention, early intervention and support against a background which promotes positive relationships, learning and behaviour.

-Where pupils who display behaviour, whereby attendance at the school would be likely to be seriously detrimental to order and discipline in the school or the educational well-being of the pupils there, and where other forms of support have proved unsuccessful, the Authority exclusion policy may apply.
-For further information on exclusions contact the school or go to:
+When a pupil displays behaviour, whereby attendance at the school would be likely to be seriously detrimental to order and discipline in the school or the educational wellbeing of the pupils there the Aberdeenshire Promoting Inclusion and Reducing Exclusion in Education Establishments Policy may apply.